ghbishal/nextjs-boilerplate/README.md

 - 🎯 **[Absolute imports](https://nextjs.org/docs/advanced-features/module-path-aliases)** - Simplified Absolute import paths using the @ prefix
 - 🚀 **[GitHub Actions](https://github.com/features/actions)** - Pre-configured actions for seamless workflows with GitHub Actions on pull requests
 - 🗂 **[VSCode configuration](https://code.visualstudio.com/docs/getstarted/settings)** - Streamlined debugging, settings, tasks, and extensions for ESLint, Prettier, and TypeScript.

+## 🤝 Contributions

+Everyone is welocme to contribute to the project.
+Feel free to open an issue if you have question or found a bug.
+Totally open to any suggestions and improvements.
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a branch whih a descriptive name.
+3. Make your changes, and commit them using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0)

+## 🪪 License

+This project is licensed under the MIT License.
+For more information, see the [LICENSE](./LICENSE) file.